Township Act of 1798: Changes since 1798

-New counties and towns
+New counties and townships

-Since the act was passed, eight additional counties were created: Atlantic County in 1837, Camden County in 1837, Hudson County in 1840, Mercer County in 1838, Ocean County in 1850, Passaic County 1837, Union County in 1857, and Warren County in 1824, for a total 21 counties.
+Since the act was passed, eight additional counties were created: Atlantic County in 1837, Camden County in 1837, Hudson County in 1840, Mercer County in 1838, Ocean County in 1850, Passaic County 1837, Union County in 1857, and Warren County in 1824, for a total of 21 counties.

 Laws

 The Township Act of 1899 provided sweeping changes.
-The town meeting, a staple of towns for the past 101 years, was eliminated in favor of consolidating in the hands of a greatly strengthened township committee, which were given policy-making power.
+The township meeting, a staple of townships for the previous 101 years, was eliminated in favor of consolidating in the hands of a greatly strengthened township committee, which were given policy-making power.
 The only provision left unchanged was regarding money.
-The people of a town keep the power to determine the direction of the power of the money, albeit through a ballot box instead of through a town meeting.
+The people of a township keep the power to determine the direction of the power of the money, albeit through a ballot box instead of through a township meeting.

 The original provisions of the Township Act of 1798 have largely been replaced by several acts in the 20th century.
-Most of the modern New Jersey towns are incorporated under the 1911 Walsh Act, 1923 Municipal Manager Law and the 1950 Faulkner Act.
+Most of the modern New Jersey townships are incorporated under the 1911 Walsh Act, 1923 Municipal Manager Law and the various forms offered under the 1950 Faulkner Act.